Skip to main content

 Gather your documents

-All applicants must submit a UF Online Graduate Application.
-Below is a list of documents that need to be uploaded to your online application.
-Make sure you have all documentation before starting your application:
+Below is a list of documents that our PBGP program requires.
+Make sure you have all the documentation before starting your application.

-• Statement of Purpose: This is your opportunity to let us know what makes you are a strong Ph.D. candidate, why you are a good fit for the program and how your interests align with those of your faculty of interest.
-Describe your previous research, educational, or professional experiences, long term career goals and current research interests.
-The statement of purpose is limited to 500 words.
+• Statement of Purpose: This is your opportunity to let us know what makes you a strong Ph.D. candidate, why you are a good fit for the program, and how your interests align with those of your faculty of interest.
+Describe your previous research, educational and professional experiences, long term career goals and current research interests.

 • Three Letters of Recommendation: These letters should be from scientists or other professionals who can attest to your potential as a graduate student.
-This is automated and will require contact information for your references.
+This is automated in the application and will require contact information for your references.

 Step Three